What is included with the Huntress macOS agent?

 What Operating Systems will be supported?

 The Huntress macOS agent will run on Intel and M1/M2 machines.
-Huntress will now support macOS 11 Big Sur and above with the recent EOL of macOS 10.15.
-See the Huntress Agent End of Support Policy for more information.
+See our Supported Operating Systems / System Requirements / Compatibility page and our End of Support Policy for more information.

 How can I install the Huntress macOS agent?

 For more information on installing the Huntress macOS agent, check out Installing the Huntress macOS Agent for details on manual installation and/or deployment through your RMM.

 Make sure to grant Full Disk Access to Huntress following installation (see next question below).